Logo of CastelGAUSS Project

 The area of Toppo di Castelgrande, in the Italian region of Basilicata, is particularly suitable for space objects observation.
 This zone was already selected to host the astronomical observatory managed by INAF-Capodimonte, with a 1.54 meter alt-azimuth telescope, named TT1.

-It is CastelGAUSS Observatory, run jointly by KIAM and GAUSS.
-It includes an automatized setup which includes telescopes and IT for optical observations.
+CastelGAUSS Observatory, run by GAUSS, exploit an automatized setup which includes two telescopes and IT for optical observations.

-As in the case of CastelGAUSS Project, ISON Space surveillance system is conducted in collaboration with specialized teams located in the several observatories around the world, having a good astro-climate and operating optical telescopes.
+In the CastelGAUSS Project, Space surveillance activity is conducted in collaboration with specialized teams located in other observatories around the world, having a good astro-climate and operating optical telescopes.

 The first dome currently houses a 22-cm aperture ORI-22 telescope (with 4.1×4.1° FOV, 510mm focal length and 4.82 arcsec/px scale), installed on a Skywatcher EQ-6 Pro mount and equipped with a 3k×3k FLI CCD camera.

-A second telescope will be installed in the near future: a 35-cm aperture Ritchey-Chrétien telescope with 40′ FOV to support the tracking of dimmer objects at GEO and HEO orbits.
-The second dome has already been installed and it is ready to host the new telescope and associated electronics.
+A second telescope was installed in 2022 in second dome, a 35-cm aperture Ritchey-Chrétien telescope with 40′ FOV, to support the tracking of dimmer objects at GEO and HEO orbits.

 The astronomical Observatory has been assigned an MPC code (L28) from the Minor Planet Center.